sleeplessmartin/assignment/README.md

 > Any 'NOTE to Oleg' comments in the code are collected here:

 - In a real application, user id's (`user_id`, `created_by_id`, `updated_by_id`) would likely be a foreign key to a user table and should be a bigint/long datatype instead of varchar or string.
 For purposes of simplicity, I used string as id's.
-- For the `GetCheckinsListByFilter` service was simplified intentionally.
-I would normally use a stored procedures for queries involving joins and where clauses a little more complex than straight ID searchers.
+- For the `GetCheckinsListByFilter` service, this was simplified intentionally.
+I would normally use stored procedures for queries involving joins and where clauses a little more complex than straight ID searchers.

 ---